Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Extended Review of Previous Comparisons

-\citet{demirovic2022murtree} compare their optimal MurTree algorithm and CART on binarized data sets with up to 43500 instances and 1163 binary features.
+\citet{demirovic2022murtree} compare their optimal MurTree algorithm and CART on binarized datasets with up to 43500 instances and 1163 binary features.
 They run MurTree for different depths (from one to four) and number of nodes, and CART for different depths (from one to four), and report the best test accuracy for each method.
-They too report an average out-of-sample improvement of 1-2\% over CART (Claim~\ref{claim:oos_accuracy}).
+They too report an average out-of-sample improvement of 1-2\% over CART (Open Question~\ref{oq:accuracy}).

 The same trend appears in other papers that propose new ODT methods.
 The aim is to show ODTs' superior performance under a fixed depth limit.
 An exception is \citep{ales2024new_mip_odt}, who compare with unconstrained greedy approaches.
 Results are often shown for fixed hyperparameters \citep{hu2020maxsat_odt, mazumder2022odt_continuous_bnb, liu2024oct_leaf_bin}.
-Scalability limits the analysis to small data sets \citep{hu2020maxsat_odt, gunluk2021categorical, ales2024new_mip_odt} or larger data sets are run only with a maximum depth of two \citep{hua2022odt_mip_branching}.
+Scalability limits the analysis to small datasets \citep{hu2020maxsat_odt, gunluk2021categorical, ales2024new_mip_odt} or larger datasets are run only with a maximum depth of two \citep{hua2022odt_mip_branching}.